pja35/SXP/docs/wiki/CategoryTechnicalGlossary.md

 ---
-title: Category:Technical Glossary
+title: Category: Technical Glossary
-permalink: wiki/Category:Technical_Glossary/
+permalink: wiki/CategoryTechnicalGlossary/
 layout: tagpage
 tag: Technical Glossary
 ---

 These pages define some of the key concepts to understand the technical aspects of project.